ImMPrada/discussion/README.md

 ![image](https://user-images.githubusercontent.com/26731448/162986640-19dd4cb9-a2d1-4c09-99bf-3c351ac85e45.png)

-This is the frontend of the component
+This is the frontend of the web

 Can find backend api repo here: https://github.com/ImMPrada/discussion-api